freeCodeCamp/freeCodeCamp/guide/english/xml/index.md

 In Computer Language, eXtensible Markup Language(XML) is that which defines a set or block of Rules which are later used for Encoding documents in such a format that is both human and machine readable.

-There is a main difference between XML and HTML; XML was designed to carry a particular information and focuses on that informaion only, while HTML focuses on displaying that particular information like design and all these stuff regarding the information.
+There are two primary differences between XML and HTML:
+1. XML was designed to describe data; whereas, HTML was designed to display data.

-XML does not uses a predefined tags as used by HTML.
-It uses user defined tags.
+2. HTML uses predefined tags while XML uses user defined tags.

 XML helps simplify:
 1. data sharing